7 Steps to become a salesforce developer

 Level 1.
 A Salesforce developer

-The first level of your career as a Salesforce developer is in software engineering and can be divided into 3 stages:
+The first level of your salesforce developer career, as a Salesforce developer is in software engineering and can be divided into three stages:

-As in any other area of programming, your transition to each next role depends on your performance and expertise in the field — the more you grow as a professional, the higher your title becomes.
+As in any other area of programming, your transition to each next role depends on your performance and expertise in the field — the more you grow as a good developer and a professional, the higher your title becomes.

 Level 2.
 A Salesforce architect

-After you’ve reached the highest level in development, you can then become a Salesforce architect.
-The job requires tackling complex tech tasks, such as designing an architectural model for an app tailored to the client’s business needs.
+After reaching the highest level of development, you can become a Salesforce architect.
+The job outlook for salesforce architects and developers requires tackling complex tech tasks, such as designing an architectural model for an app tailored to the client’s business needs.
 Based on the model you create as an architect, Salesforce developers further build software for the project.

-Of course, to become an architect, you need lots of experience in working with various Salesforce products and overall Salesforce coding to understand how the platform functions from a wide perspective.
+Of course, to become a Salesforce career architect, you need lots of experience working with various Salesforce products and overall Salesforce coding to understand how the Salesforce platform developer functions from a broad perspective.

 Level 3.
 A Salesforce consultant

 Another job you can chase in Salesforce development is the position of a Salesforce consultant.
-As a consulting figure, you communicate between the client and the tech team.
+As a consulting figure, you communicate between the salesforce developer positions, the client, the team, and other team members.
 The goal of a consultant is to determine whether a client needs Salesforce configuration or customization.

-A consultant aims to help both parties arrive at the most effective decision in terms of what Salesforce products suit the client’s organization best.
-This is a less technical job, but it still requires a profound knowledge of all Salesforce products and solid experience in identifying clients’ business needs.
+A consultant aims to help both parties determine the most effective decision regarding what Salesforce products best suit the client’s organization.
+This is a less technical job, but it requires a profound knowledge of all Salesforce products and solid experience in identifying clients’ business needs.

-Whether you’re just starting or have already reached some milestones on your way to SFDC development, remember that learning takes time.
-Stay consistent with your learning and remember to keep improving as you go.
+Whether you’re just starting or have already reached some milestones on your way to SFDC and a Salesforce development career, remember that learning takes time.
+Stay consistent with your learning, and remember to keep improving as a senior developer as you go.
 Eventually, you’ll find yourself occupying the desired position of a Salesforce developer.

 Other articles